It’s not news that the Pennsylvania Turnpike will increase tolls in January because the agency has raised rates each of the past 16 years.

 That also means that empty trucks will pay more under the new system, Compton said, but he doesn’t expect any blowback from the industry because truckers already pay a uniform rate on every other toll system based on the size of their vehicle, full or empty.

-Rebecca Ohyler, president and CEO of Pennsylvania Motor Truck Association, said the group generally supports open road tolling because it improves safety and keep traffic flowing.
+Rebecca Oyler, president and CEO of Pennsylvania Motor Truck Association, said the group generally supports open road tolling because it improves safety and keep traffic flowing.
 The organization will take a “wait and see” approach on whether the new rate system is fair to commercial haulers, especially empty vehicles.

-“We think they have done a pretty good job” of keeping rates comparable under the new system, Ohyler said.
+“We think they have done a pretty good job” of keeping rates comparable under the new system, Oyler said.
 “We’re concerned about the empty trucks.
 We hope it balances out that the rates are lower on loaded trucks to make up for the higher cost of empty trucks.
 We’ll see what happens.”

 Kelli Roberts, the turnpike’s chief strategy and communications officer, said customers will notice a change on their E-ZPass account when they review it online next year.
 Currently, the account shows which plaza they used to enter and exit the turnpike, but next year it will show the gantries they passed under in the eastern part of the state and the charge for each segment they travel.